 - Remove your shoes at the bottom of steps in a temple or before approaching a Buddha statue.

 - Many wats (temples) require long pants to go inside.
-Dress as conservative as possible when visiting the temples.
+Dress as conservative as possible when visiting temples in Thailand.

 - Never turn your back on a Buddha statue — that includes to take selfies!

-- Some monks do not eat after noon.
+- Some Theavadamonks do not eat after noon.
 Refrain from eating or snacking around them in the afternoon.

 - Women should never touch a monk anywhere!
+Even their own mothers can’t touch them.
 When handing something to a monk, it must be passed through a man’s hands.
 Be mindful of brushing against monks in crowded spaces.

 Thailand Tips for Eating and Drinking